 That is the deeper reason TRACE exists.
 The

-economic model for miners and the market
+economic model for contributors and the market

 opportunity are real, but they serve a larger